VW NOx emissions collective action – Scotland

-We’re bringing a group action in Scotland on behalf of car owners who’ve been affected by the defeat device that VW installed in their vehicles.
-If you purchased your vehicle in Scotland and its one of the affected models you may be eligible to join the claim.
+We’re bringing a collective action in Scotland on behalf of car owners who’ve been affected by the defeat device that VW installed in their vehicles.

-All you need to know about group litigation
+All you need to know about collective action

 What have the VW Group allegedly done?